quoll/crg-turtle/README.md

 # Turtle

 A Turtle loading module for CRG (Clojure RDF Graphs).
-Meets the standard for the W3C Candidate Recomendation (19 Feb, 2013).
+Meets the grammar for the W3C Candidate Recomendation (19 Feb, 2013).

 Specifically aimed at parsing for Clojure.
 To this end, XSD strings (which includes previously "untyped" literals) are returned as strings, doubles and decimals are returned as doubles and